Sparsh Shah

-He has also been a motivational speaker, aiming to changing many lives through his music and speech.
+He has also been a motivational speaker, aiming to change many lives through his music and speech.
 He was featured in World's Greatest Motivators, Little Big Shots and Kaun Banega Crorepati.
 He is known for his viral cover video of Eminem's "Not Afraid" song.
-A documentary film Brittle Bone Rapper was made on his journey.
+A documentary film, Brittle Bone Rapper was made on his journey in 2018.

 He had visited India in 2019 and had an interview with Republic TV journalist Arnab Goswami.
-Sparsh Shah sang the Indian National Anthem in the Howdy, Modi! event the same year.
+Sparsh Shah sang the Indian National Anthem at the Howdy, Modi! event the same year.